 The Seattle Academy Senior Project provides our students with career exploration opportunities in alignment with our mission that challenges students to question, imagine, and create in order to contribute boldly to a changing world.
-The Senior Project Program is a non-paid educational/professional experience designed to introduce our students to real-world job experiences in a career field of their interest.
+The Senior Project Program is a non-paid internship experience designed to introduce our students to real-world job experiences in a career field of their interest.

 The three guiding principles behind Senior Project Program are:

-- integrate disparate skills in a moment of action per the Culture of Performance
+- Integrate learned skills in moments of action per the the Culture of Performance

 - Demonstrate our Core Values: trust, respect, integrity, and responsibility